 (StatePoint) Paid leave prevents workers and their families from falling down a financial rabbit hole when breadwinners need time away from their jobs to care for a loved one, a newborn child or to address their own serious health issue.
 For new moms, infants and toddlers, these programs are vital.

-(StatePoint) Eating healthier in the New Year doesn’t have to be boring, according to chefs, fitness experts and dietitians.
+(StatePoint) Eating healthier doesn’t have to be boring, according to chefs, fitness experts and dietitians.
 Here’s how to unleash your creativity to ensure your meals and snacks satisfy your cravings:

 (StatePoint) Customer expectations continue to evolve at breakneck speed, and 2025 is likely to usher in further changes to brick-and-mortar stores as retailers compete for shoppers’ attention.
 With Gen-Z’s spending power projected to reach $12 trillion by 2030—according to Nielsen IQ—industry experts say that they’re leading the retail revolution.